Targeting relative risk heterogeneity with causal forests: The importance of relative risk

+Relative effect measures such as the RR are often preferred due to their perceived stability across settings.
+Multiple meta-analyses of clinical trials have found that RR reductions extrapolate most reliably across different time periods and populations \citep{schmid_empirical_1998, furukawa_can_2002, deeks_issues_2002}.
+As a result, it has been argued that heterogeneity in the RR is more indicative of true underlying effect modification than heterogeneity in the RD or OR \citep{sun_how_2014, spiegelman_evaluating_2017}.
+We note that certain contrasting empirical settings have been highlighted, in which RD or OR estimates are likely more stable \citep{poole_is_2015, doi_controversy_2022}.

+The RR also possesses several desirable theoretical properties.
+Under a range of plausible causal models, \citet{huitfeldt_shall_2022} and \citet{colnet_risk_2023} show that the RR remains stable between patient groups, provided that the standard RR is used if the treatment is beneficial, and the Survival Ratio (the RR reversed to count null events) is used if the treatment is harmful.
+This formulation is equivalent to the Switch Relative Risk of \citet{van_der_laan_estimation_2007}, and addresses long-standing concerns about the asymmetry of the RR first discussed in \citet{sheps_shall_1958}. \citet{stensrud_identification_2023} find that the RR is stable when exposure is partially unobserved, while \citet{piccininni_immune-selection_2025} find that the RR is stable when immune individuals are excluded from a study.

+The RR presents further advantages in terms of explanation and interpretability.
+Relative effects often better align with how patients and practitioners perceive risk \citep{simon_understanding_2001, schechtman_odds_2002}.
+For example, expressions such as “five times higher risk” are frequently more intuitively meaningful than statements like “a 4\% increase in risk,” particularly when the outcome of interest is rare.
+In applied settings, it is generally recommended that relative and absolute effect measures are reported in parallel, in order to provide appropriate context and support accurate interpretation \citep{noordzij_relative_2017, colnet_risk_2023}.

-and maximize variance in this quantity, searching for subgroups where the treatment induces the largest absolute divergence in outcome.
-However, this may not be appropriate in a setting where baseline absolute risk levels vary widely as a function of initial covariates.
-For instance, \citet{Watson2020} present a malaria case study from the AQUAMAT clinical trial (explored further in Section 4) where patients' predicted risk of death at the start of treatment varied from less than 1\% to greater than 80\%.
-In this case, any estimates based on differences in absolute risk would be dominated by the covariates that predict overall mortality.
-Individuals with a high baseline risk at the beginning of treatment may be ``overrepresented" in the final results, since, for example, a reduction from 80\% to 50\% risk of $Y=1$ would be considered roughly ten times as important as a reduction from 8\% to 5\%.
-This behavior is sensible in an overall analysis of the drug's population-wide effect, but when looking specifically for TEH, it can dilute the method's statistical power by discounting individuals with a low baseline risk level.
+Finally, RR-based estimands can be more appropriate in settings with substantial variation in baseline risk.
+For instance, \citet{watson_graphing_2020} present a malaria case study from the AQUAMAT clinical trial where patients' predicted baseline mortality risk varied from less than 1\% to greater than 80\%.
+In such cases, estimates based on differences in RD are often dominated by covariates associated with overall mortality.
+Individuals with a high pre-treatment risk may be ``overrepresented" in the final results, since a risk reduction from 40\% to 10\% (for example) is considered ten times as important as a reduction from 4\% to 1\%.
+While this weighting is appropriate when estimating a population-average effect, it may dilute statistical power for HTE detection by discounting individuals with a low pre-treatment risk level.
+Estimates based on RR would weight these reductions equally, leading to a more balanced detection of subgroup differences across the covariate distribution.